tti0/piaware_blinkt/README.md

 *90°C is the absolute maximum rated CPU temperature for a Raspberry Pi.
 You should manually shut your Raspberry Pi down if the CPU temperature indicator LED turns red.*

-The system is made up from two parts `grab.sh` and `piaware_blinkt.py`. `grab.sh` loads the latest status from PiAware every 2 seconds as JSON data, using `curl`. `piaware_blinkt.py` is a Python script which interprets the data from JSON, loads in the latest CPU temperature and sets the LEDs accordingly.
+The system is made up from two parts `grab.sh` and `piaware_blinkt.py`. `grab.sh` loads the latest status from PiAware every 2 seconds as JSON data, using `curl`. `piaware_blinkt.py` is a Python script which interprets the data from JSON, loads in the latest CPU temperature, and sets the LEDs accordingly.

 Note that the Blinkt LEDs will remain on after system shutdown, for as long as the power supply is connected to the Raspberry Pi.

+This script should be compatible with all versions of the Raspberry Pi and Raspbian which support the Pimoroni Blinkt (i.e. RPis with a 40-pin GPIO header), the Blinkt Python library, and PiAware.

 ## Setup Instructions